Haimeng Zhao

 Welcome!

+I also worked as a Student Researcher at Google Quantum AI in 2025 Summer.
 Before Caltech, I received my Bachelor’s degree in Mathematics and Physics with Honours from Tsinghua University.
 I was an undergrad research fellow in John Preskill’s group at IQIM, Caltech and an exchange student in Giuseppe Carleo’s group at EPFL in Switzerland.
 At Tsinghua, I worked on quantum information in Dong-Ling Deng’s group at IIIS and AI for Astronomy with Wei Zhu.

 Interests